 Joshua J. Bruckerhoff

 Josh Bruckerhoff is a partner at Reid Collins & Tsai.
 His practice is focused on complex business and insolvency-related litigation.
-Josh frequently represents bankruptcy trustees, foreign liquidators, and hedge funds in litigation against directors and officers, law firms, banks, auditors, and recipients of fraudulent transfers.
+He frequently represents bankruptcy trustees, offshore liquidators, and hedge funds in litigation against directors and officers, law firms, banks, auditors, and recipients of fraudulent transfers.

-- Representation of the Creditors’ Trust for Doral Financial Corporation, the former holding company of Doral Bank, which failed in 2015.
+- Representation of the Creditors’ Trust for Doral Financial Corporation, the former holding company of Doral Bank, Puerto Rico.

-- Representation of the liquidators of Cayman hedge funds that collapsed after the SEC sued the hedge funds’ manager for fraud.
-Josh is currently pursuing claims against the funds' former auditor for its alleged role in the funds' collapse.
+- Representation of the liquidators of AJW Master Fund and related entities, Cayman hedge funds that collapsed after the SEC sued the hedge funds’ manager.

-- Representation of a group of funds in a $75 million legal malpractice case against a major international law firm for its alleged negligent representation of the funds in connection with a CLO warehouse extension.
+- Representation of a group of funds in a $75 million legal malpractice case against an international law firm for its alleged negligent representation of the funds in connection with a CLO warehouse extension.

 - Representation of the Chapter 7 trustee of the bankruptcy estate of a New York investment firm that ran an estimated $400-million Ponzi scheme.